erpnext/foundation/foundation/www/docs/user/manual/en/asset/asset.md

 <img class="screenshot" alt="Existing Asset" src="{{docs_base_url}}/assets/img/asset/existing-asset.png">

 For new asset, you cannot create the asset record directly from Asset master.
 Asset record will be created automatically on submission of Purchase Receipt / Purchase Invoice for the Asset.
 And later you can modify the details of the asset record.
-Find more details in (Purchasing Asset)[/docs/user/manual/en/asset/purchasing-asset.html] section.
+Find more details in [Purchasing Asset.]({{ docs_base_url }}/user/manual/en/asset/purchasing-asset.html)

 <img class="screenshot" alt="Asset" src="{{docs_base_url}}/assets/img/asset/asset.png">